- API fetch

 Swift Property Observers: Syntax, Use Cases, and Best Practices

-let you monitor and respond to changes in property values.
-These observers run custom code before or after a property’s value is modified.
-You typically use property observers in Swift to trigger actions like updating UI, logging changes, validating data, or synchronizing state across objects.
+Property observers in Swift let you monitor and respond to changes in a property’s value.
+They allow you to run custom logic either before or after a value is modified, making them ideal for tasks like updating the UI, logging changes, validating input, or syncing state between components.

-Unlike computed properties, property observers apply to stored properties—those that hold actual values—and are executed during assignment, even if the new value is the same as the old one.
+Unlike computed properties, observers apply to stored properties—those that hold actual values—and are triggered every time a value is assigned, even if it hasn’t changed.

 willSet